Locally elliptic actions, torsion groups, and nonpositively curved spaces: Locally elliptic actions

 \section{Locally elliptic actions}

 We now turn to one of the main results of this article, namely that locally elliptic actions on Helly graphs are globally elliptic.
-Theorem~\ref{thm:helly_elliptic} is an immediate consequence of the following result.
+Theorem~\ref{thm:helly_elliptic} is an immediate consequence of the following result, since any graph isometrically embeds in its Helly hull.

-\bthm Let $X$ be a locally finite Helly graph with finite combinatorial dimension, and assume that $G,H$ are elliptic automorphism groups of $X$.
+\bthm Let $X$ be a Helly graph with finite combinatorial dimension, and assume that $G,H$ are elliptic automorphism groups of $X$.
 Then either $\<G,H\>$ is elliptic, or there exists a hyperbolic element in $\<G,H\>$. \ethm

 \bp By assumption, $G$ and $H$ have fixed points in $EX$.
-Let $N \geq 1$ denote the combinatorial dimension of $X$.
-According to Lemma~\ref{lem:fixed_GH}, up to replacing $X$ with its Helly subdivision $X'_N$, we may assume that the minimal distance between $(EX)^G$ and $(EX)^H$ is realized by vertices of $X$.
+Let $D \geq 1$ denote the combinatorial dimension of $X$.
+According to Proposition~\ref{pro:distance_fixed_points_realized_vertices}, up to replacing $X$ with its Helly subdivision $X'_{2D}$, we may assume that the minimal distance between $(EX)^G$ and $(EX)^H$ is realized by vertices of $X$.
 Let $x \in X^G$ and $y \in X^H$ denote vertices such that $d(x,y)=L=d(EX^G,EX^H)$.

 \mk

 If $L=0$, then $x=y$ is fixed by $G$ and $H$, so $\<G,H\>$ is elliptic.

 \mk